Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-CLI.md

 When running Azure CLI from PowerShell the variables have to start with a $.

 Above-mentioned "pseudoRootManagementGroup" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "enterpriseScaleCompanyPrefix" parameter, as set previously within the parameter files.

+The location variable refers to the deployment location.
+Deploying to multiple regions is not necessary as the definitions and assignments are scoped to a management group and are not region specific.
 {{< /hint >}}

 ## 4. Deploying AMBA